pljson/pljson/README.md

 **PL/JSON** provides packages and APIs for dealing with JSON formatted data within PL/SQL code.
 General information about JSON is available at http://www.json.org.

-## This is version 3.0 RC
+## This is version 3.0
+You should move to version 3.0.
+It's cleaner and faster.
-It passes the tests (except the test for helper package and I work on this) but needs some more polishing and testing and hopefuly by the end of November 2018 it will be announced as ready.
+(note: that it fails the test for helper package and I will work on this)

 The main difference with version 2.0 is in that now there is an object type for each json element.
 The types are